spindle79/land2port/README.md

 Based on the number of detected objects, the tool calculates optimal crop areas:

 - **0 objects**: Centered crop with 3:4 aspect ratio
-- **1 objects**: Crop centered on the detected object
+- **1 object**: Crop centered on the detected object
 - **2 objects**:
   - If objects are close: Single crop containing both
   - If objects are far apart: Two stacked crops (when `--use-stack-crop` is enabled)
+- **3 objects**:
+  - **Special case**: When heads are similar in size and equally spaced, creates optimized stacked crops:
+    - First crop: 9:6 aspect ratio for two heads (top portion of final 9:16)
+    - Second crop: 9:10 aspect ratio for single head (bottom portion of final 9:16)
+  - **Fallback**: Standard stacked crop logic for other 3-head scenarios
-- **3-5 objects**: Similar logic to 2 objects
+- **4-5 objects**: Similar logic to 2 objects
 - **6+ objects**: Crop based on the largest detected object

 ### 3. Smoothing
 To prevent jarring transitions, the tool implements intelligent smoothing:
 - Compares crop similarity using percentage thresholds
-- Maintains crop consistency for a configurable number of frames
+- Maintains crop consistency for a configurable duration in seconds
 - Smooths transitions between different crop types
 - Supports both history-based smoothing and simple smoothing modes